zombyacoff/faceit-python/README.md

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or pull request on GitHub.

-## License
+---

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.